KIT-MRT/arbitration_graphs/docs/tasks/6_verification.md

 ---
-title: "Task 6: Better safe than sorry"
-description: Execute only safe commands and add a fallback strategy.
+title: "Arbitration Graphs Tutorial"
 ---

-# Verification and Fallback Layers
+# Task 6: Better safe than sorry

 Execute only safe commands and add a fallback strategy.